Updated: September 22, 2025

 Is affordability always calculated this way?

-For a typical residential mortgage, the standard income multiples that this calculator uses will apply, but there are other types of mortgage where they will be different, such as:
+For a typical residential mortgage, the standard income multiples that this calculator uses will apply, but there are other types of mortgages where they will be different, such as:

-- Buy-to-let mortgages: Affordability is based on the projected rental income, with most lenders expecting it to be forecast at 125-145% of the mortgage payments.
+- Buy-to-let mortgages: Affordability is based on the projected rental income, which most lenders expect to be 125-145% of the mortgage payments.

-- High net worth mortgages: Borrowers who qualify for high net worth exemption often have access to bespoke mortgage deals and higher income multiples, including seven times salary and sometimes even higher.
+- High-net-worth mortgages: Borrowers who qualify for the high-net-worth exemption often have access to bespoke mortgage deals and higher income multiples, including seven times salary and sometimes even higher.

 - Second charge mortgages: These secondary mortgages are secured against the equity in your home and can be based on higher income multiples than mortgages.

-For self-employed borrowers, the income multiples the lender will use remain the same, but the way your income is assessed will be different and the amount you can borrow will be determined by your trading style and the level of income your accounts evidence.
+For self-employed borrowers, the income multiples the lender will use remain the same, but the way your income is assessed will be different.
+Your trading style and the level of income your accounts evidence will determine the amount you can borrow.

 See our self-employed mortgage calculator page for more information.

-Your affordability won’t be assessed any differently if any of the following applies…
+Your affordability won’t be assessed differently if any of the following applies…

 - You’re a first-time buyer